anynines/a9s-rabbitmq-app/README.md

 $ ./a9s-rabbitmq-app
 ```

-## Remark
+## Configuration

-To bind the app to other RabbitMQ services than `a9s-rabbitmq36`, have a look at the `VCAPServices` struct.
+The app will bind to the first service instance that contains the `rabbitmq`
+tag, or you can set the `SERVICE_INSTANCE_NAME` variable to specify the service
+instance you would like to use.